Taoshif1/Server-Client-Java-Project2/README.md

 # 🚀 Future Improvements

-💠Add GUI (JavaFX, Swing) for a user-friendly interface 🖥️
+💠Adding GUI (JavaFX, Swing) for a user-friendly interface 🖥️
-💠Implement encryption for secure communication 🔒
+💠Implementing encryption for secure communication 🔒
-💠Improve scalability for handling more users 🌍
+💠Improving scalability for handling more users 🌍

 # 📌 Installation & Usage